Ghazi-Khan/JavaMicroservices-Training/README.md

 Hi Guys,
 I am maintaining this repository for Java-Microservices training!
-If you would like to contribute, please go through the project folder/file naming convention.
+If you would like to contribute, please go through the project folder/file structure & naming convention.

 For example, if you would like to work on `Annotation` module.